madnuttah/unbound-docker/README.md

 You should adapt the [`/usr/local/unbound/unbound.conf`](https://github.com/madnuttah/unbound-docker/blob/main/unbound/root/usr/local/unbound/unbound.conf) file and my example [`docker-compose.yaml`](https://github.com/madnuttah/unbound-docker/blob/main/unbound/examples/docker-compose.yaml) file to your needs.
 The compose file also deploys [Pi-hole](https://pi-hole.net/) for blocking ads and [Watchtower](https://containrrr.dev/watchtower/) for keeping your images up to date.

-To provide a better structuring of the unbound.conf file, folders for optionally storing zone and other configuration files as well as for your certificates and the unbound.log file have been created and can be mounted as volumes:
+To provide a better structuring of the unbound.conf file, directories for optionally storing zone and other configuration files as well as for your certificates and the unbound.log file have been created and can be mounted as volumes:

 - [`/usr/local/unbound/certs.d/`](https://github.com/madnuttah/unbound-docker/tree/main/unbound/examples/usr/local/unbound/certs.d/) for storing your certificate files.